REBELinBLUE/kube-guide/1-intro.md

 The *Scheduler* should be deployed redundantly on all the control plane *Nodes*, however, only a single instance operates at any time, the *Nodes* hold leader elections to decide which is considered the "master"; if this instance disappears a new election is held automatically.

-#### Kube Controller Manager
+#### Kube-Controller Manager

 This is the main binary which was mentioned earlier, it is made up of a series of *Controllers*; although they can actually be run seperately, they are typically run as a single binary.
 While the *Scheduler* takes care of placing *Pods*, the *Controllers* take care of almost everything else.
 There are a variety of *Controllers*, typically one for each resource, such as the *Deployment Controller*, *StatefulSet Controller*, *Namespace Controller*, *ServiceAccount Controller*, *Job Controller* and a *Pod Garbage Collector Controller* etc. These are just some of the built-in controllers, but it is actually possible to create custom controllers yourself if you are willing to write some code.
-There are some *Controllers* you are expected to provide yourself, for instance, although Kubernetes has the concept of an *Ingress* it does not include an *Ingress Controller*, there are many implementations available such as [Traefik](https://containo.us/traefik/) and [Nginx Ingress](https://github.com/kubernetes/ingress-nginx).
+There are some *Controllers* you are expected to provide yourself, for instance, although Kubernetes has the concept of an *Ingress* it does not include an *Ingress Controller*.

 Like the *Scheduler*, the *Controllers* are deployed redundantly and elect a master.